Farata/angular2-webpack-starter/README.md

 2. Run npm install

-Run npm start to start the Webpack development server in development mode and serve a non-optimized application.
+npm start will start the Webpack development server in development mode and serve a non-optimized application.

-Run npm run serve:dist that will run npm run build to create optimized bundles in the dist directory, and will start a static web server and serve the optimized version of the application.
+npm run serve:dist will do this:
+- create optimized bundles in the dist directory
+- start a static web server
+- serve the optimized version of the application

 TODO: